-Prentice offers after school care to students until 5:30 p.m., Monday - Friday.
+Prentice offers after school care to students until 5:30p.m., Monday - Thursday and until 4:30pm on Friday.
 No student is allowed on campus without supervision.

-Drop in After School Care is not available at this time.
-Families must sign up for After School Care at the beginning of each semester in order to reserve their child's spot in Prentice's ASC program.
+Families need to sign up for After School Care at the beginning of each semester in order to reserve their child's spot in Prentice's ASC program.
 Spots are limited.